Ruslan-Pipan/SimpleBanckingSysteam/README.md

 + The sixth task covered with Junit tests, and fix found mistakes.

 + The seventh task consolidate knowledge of Java SE such as: Collections, Generics, SOLID principles, GoF patterns, OOP princeples.

+## Example:
++ An example of how I documented  my code:

++ An example of how I tested my code: